 April is the first month of Hawaii’s dry season.
 With the lack of rainfall to cool things down, the temperatures start to climb slowly.

-Though the number of rainy days only decreases by one (12 days) in the month of April, the start of Hawaii’s dry season brings a giant reduction in the amount of precipitation, with an average of just 16mm falling throughout the entire month.
+Though the number of rainy days only decreases by one (12 days) in the month of April, we’ll see that the start of Hawaii’s dry season brings a giant reduction in the amount of precipitation, with an average of just 16mm falling throughout the entire month.
 When you average that out, it’s barely a sprinkle during any given rainfall.

 May

-If you want to laze around on Honolulu’s beautiful beaches (like Waikiki Beach or Ala Moana Beach Park) or engage in outdoor activities like tackling some popular Oahu hikes, May is a pretty safe choice.
+If you want to laze around on Honolulu’s beautiful beaches (like Waikiki Beach or Ala Moana Beach Park) or engage in outdoor activities like tackling some popular Oahu hikes, we think May is a pretty safe choice.

 June